-Among a sea of e-nails, portable vape pens, and desktop vaporizers exists a more traditional method of consumption that has persisted since the origins of cannabis.
+Among a sea of e-nails, portable vape pens, and desktop vaporizers exists a more traditional method of consumption that has persisted since the origins of cannabis, so you may be asking yourself, what are Chillums and One-Hitters?.
 Pipes are a tried-and-true method used to smoke marijuana, but one of the most convenient and effortless ways to smoke weed is with a chillum, also known as a one-hitter or bat.
 This small and pocket-friendly tool is a must-have accessory for any cannabis consumer.

 What’s a Chillum?